ballerina-platform/ballerina-lang/stdlib/email/src/main/ballerina/src/email/Module.md

 ##### Creating a client

-The following code creates a SMTP client which connects to default port(465) and enables SSL.
+The following code creates an SMTP client, which connects to the default port(465) and enables SSL.
 ```ballerina
 email:SmtpClient smtpClient = new ("smtp.email.com",
                                    "sender@email.com",
                                    "pass123");
 ```
-The port number of the server and/or the SSL support can be also configured by passing following configurations,
+The port number of the server and/or the SSL support can be also configured by passing the following configurations.

 ```ballerina
 email:SmtpConfig smtpConfig = {